rgeraldporter/inquiry-monad/README.md

 For `InquiryP`, this method will wait for resolution of all outstanding IOUs (Promises) before applying `f` and `g`.

+i.e. "Run one function for the list of failures, another for the list of passes, and return back everything."

 This is useful for returning a full accounting of all results and the original subject, in addition to making adjustments based on resulting `Fail` and `Pass` lists.

 ```js